oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article5.md

 ## Create an OCI Vault and Store Secrets

 It is common for applications to use configuration settings as part of their operation.
-These settings can help determine part of the behavior of the application, instructing it on how to deal endpoints, file system locations, or credentials for making connections.
+These settings can help determine part of the behavior of the application, instructing it on how to deal with endpoints, file system locations, or credentials for making connections.
 Not unsurprisingly, configuration settings can also be environment dependent.
 For instance, the same application in a test environment uses different values than it would in the production environment.
 And as you might imagine, some of the configuration settings are sensitive, such as passwords or private keys.

 So far, the Go applications discussed in this series haven't worked explicitly with configuration settings.
 For example purposes, some applications contain hard-coded references to compartment, bucket, and stream, or are committed to the code repository with a database wallet and hard-coded database connection details.
 This certainly isn't ideal, and in practice you'll want to avoid doing the same for your own applications.